lpinto-axway/axway-open-docs/content/en/docs/api_mgmt_overview/key_concepts/api_mgmt_orgs_roles.md

 The Organization administrator cannot demote another Organization administrator to a `user` role.

 By default, organization administrators require approval from an Administrator to publish APIs owned by users in their organization, and they are not allowed to unpublish APIs.
-By setting `api.manager.orgadmin.selfservice.enabled` system property to `true`, the Organization administrator will no longer require approval, and will be able to directly publish and unpublish APIs in their own organization.
+By setting `api.manager.orgadmin.selfservice.enabled` system property to `true`, the organization administrator will no longer require approval, and will be able to directly publish and unpublish APIs in their own organization.
+In addition, the organization administrator will also be able to deprecate, undeprecate, retire, upgrade and grant access to APIs.
+In order to grant API access to any organization in API Manager, the organization administrator needs to have access to all the organizations and proxies.
+This facility is also available by the switching on of this system property.

 ### API consumer